denukernel/Minecraft-Classic-Reborn/README.md

 All rights to the original game belong to Mojang AB / Microsoft.

 > Credit to **mcraft-client** and **ManiaDevelopment** for sources and references.
-> A modern reimagining of Minecraft Classic 0.30 with commands, launcher, day/night cycle, non-block items, infinite terrain, and much more — built in Java.
+> A modern reimagining of Minecraft Classic 0.30 with commands, launcher, day/night cycle, nonblock items, infinite terrain, and much more made in Java.
 > Feel free to star if you like it.

 ---